Solution

 e-NG can be used as a compressed natural gas drop-in fuel for trucking fleets that currently run on CNG. e-NG can also be reformed into green hydrogen for use in hydrogen combustion engines or hydrogen fuel cells.

 As it blends easily into the fuel mix with natural gas, commercial direct reduction plants (DRP) can use e-NG as a drop-in fuel to begin defossilization.
-Other plant processes heated with with natural gas like the walking beam furnace can also be decarbonized by e-NG.
+Other plant processes heated with natural gas like the walking beam furnace can also be decarbonized by e-NG.

 e-NG can directly replace fossil fuels used in cement production and abate emissions from fuel combustion.
 The glass industry can also blend e-NG into existing furnaces used for glass melting.